Skip to main content

 There are not enough questions being asked of those who are developing or allowing (by way of lack of regulation) these technologies to permeate both the public and private spaces.
 Furthermore, not only is there a wide knowledge gap in relation to children’s rights and technology, but there is a great disconnect between the users and the experts.
 Better educating the masses about how technology can positively and negatively influence children will create a more informed debate on critical next steps for how we choose to shape the future of our society.

 This MOOC will take a deep dive into just how often children are exposed to these futuristic, and sometimes problematic, technological developments and investigate what that means for a vulnerable group that may not fully understand the implications – be they positive or negative – or meaning of consent.
 Through a human rights approach, this course will play a role in promoting a more ethical, human-centric, and accessible tech-infused future.
 It is critical that we call attention to this issue now, while we still have the ability to moderate technological implementation as it continually seeps into our everyday lives.
-We want to challenge the diverse audience of our MOOC to be critical consumers and informed advocates for children’s rights in the digital age.
+We want to challenge the diverse audience of our MOOC to be critical consumers and informed advocates for children’s rights in the digital age

 Course Outline